sodadata/docs/soda-sql/custom-metric-templates.md

 ## Compare values between datasets

-To compare values in columns in different datasets in the same data source, use one of the following custom metric templates in your [scan YAML]({% link soda-sql/scan-yaml.md %}) file.
-Use one of the following custom metric templates in your [scan YAML]({% link soda-sql/scan-yaml.md %}) file.
+To compare values between columns across two different datasets in the same data source, use one of the following custom metric templates in your [scan YAML]({% link soda-sql/scan-yaml.md %}) file.
 Replace the values in the double curly braces {%raw %} {{ }} {% endraw %} with your own relevant values.

 If you use Soda Cloud and have [connected it]({% link soda-cloud/connect_to_cloud.md %}) to your instance of Soda SQL, you can use these custom metrics to explicitly send failed rows to Soda Cloud.
 (Learn how to [examine failed rows]({% link soda-cloud/failed-rows.md %}) in Soda Cloud.)

+Works in:

 ![template-compatible-1](/assets/images/template-compatible-1.png){:height="170px" width="170px"}